automl/symbolic-explanations-hpo/README.md

 ```

 By default, the symbolic regression will be fitted on the samples collected during Bayesian Optimization (a).
-By setting the option `use_random_samples` in the script to `True`, the symbolic regression will be fitted on the randomly
+By setting `run_type` in the script to `rand`, the symbolic regression will be fitted on the randomly
 sampled configurations (b).
-When setting the option `evaluate_on_surrogate` in the script to `True`, the symbolic regression
+When setting `run_type` in the script to `surr`, the symbolic regression
 will be fitted on the random samples with Gaussian process performance estimates (c).

 ### Gaussian Process Baseline